axelayala1988/ace/microk8s/repos/auto-remediation/ace-demo-canary-docs/01-preparation/Readme.md

 # Prepare environment

-Before we get started with the actual use case, let's familiarize ourselves with the demo setup.
+Before we get started with the actual use case, we leverage a Jenkins pipeline to prepare our demo environment.
+All pipelines that we use as part of this use case can be found in Jenkins, project "ace-demo-canary".

-First, a dashboard has been deployed and is available at `http(s)://dashboard.<ingress domain>` .
-Basic auth credentials were provided at the end of the provisioning process.
-The dashboard is where you can find all relevant links and credentials.

-All code and info material has been made available in the *auto-remediation* organization on *Gitea* ( `http(s)://gitea.<ingress domain>/auto-remediation` ):

-- ace-demo-canary contains all application source code, Jenkins pipelines and Monaco resources.
-- ace-demo-canary-awx contains playbooks which will be run from AWX.
-- ace-demo-canary-docs contains step-by-step instructions for the use case (the one you're probably reading right now).

-In addition, Jenkins and a Jenkins project "ace-demo-canary" was set up.
-This project contains pipelines relevant for the use case:

 ![jenkins_pipeline_overview](../assets/images/jenkins_pipeline_overview.png)